Our Lady of Akita: Medical cures

 The diagnoses of two hearing examinations in March 1975 was hearing loss in both ears.
-Dr. Sawada of the Niigata Rosai Hospital at Jōetsu, Niigata, verified that she was 'incurably deaf' and issued documents for her to receive a state subsidy.
+Dr. Sawada of the Niigata Rosai Hospital in Jōetsu verified that she was 'incurably deaf' and issued documents for her to receive a state subsidy.

 Dr. Arai of the Eye and Ear Division of the Akita Red Cross Hospital also verified her complete deafness.

-In May 1982, Sasagawa experienced a sudden improvement in hearing.
+In May 1982, Sasagawa again experienced a sudden improvement in hearing.
 In June 1982, Sawada attested that Sasagawa's hearing was fully restored.

 According to Yasuda, the hearing improvement noticed during Sasagawa's 1982 hearing examination was not certified as a "miraculous cure" by the hospital.

-On August 4, 1981, a Korean woman with a terminal brain tumor was miraculously cured after friends and relatives prayed for the intercession of Our Lady of Akita.
-Her name is Teresa Chun Sun Ho.
-She received visions of Mary related to the Akita events during her recovery, the first while comatose.
-Her disease was diagnosed and the subsequent cure verified by medical professionals in South Korea.
+On August 4, 1981, a Korean woman named Teresa Chun Sun Ho had a terminal brain tumor allegedly cured after friends and relatives prayed for the intercession of Our Lady of Akita.
+Her disease was diagnosed, and the subsequent cure verified by medical professionals in South Korea.

-Yasuda wrote that according to Chun and other October 1983 Korean pilgrims, Chun's cure "had been declared miraculous by Church authorities of Korea".
+Yasuda wrote that according to Chun and other October 1983 Korean pilgrims, the cure "had been declared miraculous by Church authorities of Korea".